ProtoTechMC/ProtoSlim/README.md

 A shulker hit by a shulker bullet has a chance to spawn another shulker.

 ## Elytra recipe
-Elytras can be crafted with an end rod, a nether start and 4 shulker membranes.
+Elytras can be crafted with an end rod, a nether start and 4 phantom membranes.